 - Wait around 20 minutes before evaluating the results.

-After you’ve completed the process, wash your hair, and use an extra conditioner on it.
-Your shampoo should have a balancing pH level as a way of rejuvenating your hair.
+After completing the process, wash your hair, and use an extra conditioner on it.
+Your shampoo should have a balancing pH level to rejuvenate your hair.
 Because the bleaching process leaves your hair very dry, skip blow-drying your hair this time.
 Finally, wear a shower cap until the color has completely set.

-It is possible to fix patchy spots after bleaching, but it’s very complicated.
-If you plan to fix it yourself, it is better to dye all your hair a darker color.
+It is possible to fix patchy spots after bleaching, but it isn’t straightforward.
+If you plan to fix it yourself, it is better to dye all your hair darker.